To compute orientations of Morse flow trees in Legendrian contact homology: Introduction

 \subsection{Outline}

 To state the definitions that occur in Theorem \ref{thm:main} we first need to introduce some more materials about flow trees, which will be done in Section \ref{sec:trees}.
 In Section \ref{sec:triv} we give the formula for $\nu_{\triv}$, which is a sign that depends on the trivialization of the tangent bundle of $\Pi_{\C}(\Lambda)$ along the cotangent lift of $\Gamma$, and in particular on the spin structure of $\Lambda$.
 In Section \ref{sec:intersection} we give the formula for $\nu_{\inter}$, which is a geometric intersection sign coming from intersections of flow manifolds in $M$, and in Section \ref{sec:end} we give the formula for the sign $\nu_{\en}$, which comes from the fact that we treat a special type of vertices as marked points.
-We finish everything by Section \ref{sec:stab} where we give the formula for $\nu_{\stab}$, which is an analytic sign coming from stabilizations of certain Fredholm operators.
+In Section \ref{sec:stab} we give a formula for $\nu_{\stab}$ in terms of combinatiorial data coming from the tree.
+This sign is an analytic sign coming from stabilizations of certain Fredholm operators and orientations of dbar problems defined on a disk with trivialized Lagrangian boundary conditions.
+It is the latter problem which is not completely solved in the case when $n=1$.
+We finish the paper by giving some examples of sign computations in Section \ref{sec:ex}.